patthoege/tasty-tales-blog-pp4/README.md

   * ## Future Features
     - Allow repetition of post titles for more flexibility.
-    - Implement a ratio image option in the ck editor form.
     - Unable repitition of categories.
     - Enable users to print recipes.
     - Integrate a button option for selecting measurements in grams or ounces for precise ingredient quantities.